-- Check gauges frequently for operating conditions. - Pay attention that controls operate smoothly. - Note any excessive vibration. - Check that everything is secure, tower and mirror knobs are tightened, all latches and brackets are secure, and anything that might move around in the cockpit during operation has been stowed.
+- · Check gauges frequently for operating conditions. - Pay attention that controls operate smoothly. - Note any excessive vibration. - Check that everything is secure, tower and mirror knobs are tightened, all latches and brackets are secure, and anything that might move around in the cockpit during operation has been stowed.
 Even soft objects can cause injury when underway.
-Under normal operations, there will be some vibration, and this may loosen hardware over time.

-• Check that all required Scheduled Maintenance Checks and Services (see following sections) were performed.
+Check that all required Scheduled Maintenance Checks and Services (see following sections) were performed.